License Plates & Placards in MinnesotaPage Overview

 Minnesota disabled plates may be issued to drivers or passengers of cars, vans, pickup trucks, motorcycles, and recreational vehicles (RVs) if they qualify with Minnesota requirements, which are similar to most state's policies for disabled drivers.

 For disabled plates in Minnesota, the applicant must have a physical disability as defined by the state, or be a custodial guardian or parent of a minor with a permanent disability.
 Minnesota's disabled plate holders may only obtain one set of disability plates.
-The fee is $6 plus a $10 filing fee.
+The fee is $6 for double plates and $4.50 for a single plate plus a $10 filing fee.

 Disabled plates may be issued for many different types of vehicles, and many of the state's specialty plates can include a disabled emblem.

 For personalized or so-called "vanity" license plates in Minnesota, motorists must apply at a deputy registrar office location, or send an Application for Special Plates (Form PS2010), to the following address, along with the appropriate fees of $100 for initial application, and the $10 filing fee:

 - Driver and Vehicle Services